 I heard this sung tonight at St. Mary's, I believe by Ruth Cunningham - who gave it quite a lovely Eastern spin.
 The text comes from Psalm 45:

 Audi filia, et vide, et inclina aurem tuam: quia concupivit Rex speciem tuam.
 Vultum tuum deprecabuntur omnes divites plebis: filiae regum in honore tuo.
 Adducentur Regi virgines post eam: proximae ejus afferentur tibi.
 Afferentur in laetitia, et exsultatione: adducentur in templum Regis.

 Hearken, O daughter, and behold, and incline your ear: for the king desires your beauty.
 All the rich among the people will implore your countenance: your maids of honor are the daughters of kings.
 Virgins will be brought to the king in her retinue; her companions will be taken to you.
 They will be brought with gladness and rejoicing: they shall be brought into the temple of the king.

 Here's the chant score for the Annunciation tract:

-Here's the mp3 of the Introit, Rorate cæli desuper (also sung as the Introit at Advent 4); here's the chant score:
+Back to Annunciation: here's an mp3 of the Introit, Rorate cæli desuper (also sung as the Introit at Advent 4); here's the chant score:

 The Annunciation Office is here.